Introduction

 Structured summaries need more than material comprehension

-A structured summary is not just a shorter version of the input.
-It is a result with a shape.
-That shape might be a briefing with decisions and open questions, a meeting recap with next steps, a research summary with themes and implications, or a comparison with stable criteria and a conclusion.
+That shape might be a project briefing with decisions and open questions.
+It might be a meeting recap with next steps.
+It might be a research summary with themes, implications, and recommendations.
+It might be a comparison that needs stable criteria and a conclusion.

 - what format should this become